-Research is emerging on the therapeutic properties of valencene, but there have been indications that the terpene may offer anti-inflammatory, skin protectant and anti-allergic benefits.
+Research is emerging on the therapeutic properties of valencene, and there have been indications that the terpene may offer anti-inflammatory, skin protectant and anti-allergic benefits.

-A 2017 paper published within the journal Molecules documents a study that tested the effects of numerous terpenes found within the essential oil of Myrica rubra on the efficacy of the chemotherapy drug Doxorubicin.
+A 2017 paper published in the journal Molecules describes a study that tested the effects of terpenes found within the essential oil of Myrica rubra on the efficacy of the chemotherapy drug Doxorubicin.
 The essential oil of this plant includes the terpenes caryophyllene, humulene, trans-nerolidol, and valencene.
 The terpenes tested in this study were found to improve the drug’s efficacy in both sensitive and partly resistant cancer cell lines.

 Cannabis Terpene Valencene

 Aroma: Heavy Citrus, Sweet Herbs, Freshly Cut Wood